MicrosoftDocs/iis-docs/iis/extensions/database-manager-reference/columndatainfo-class-microsoft-web-management-databasemanager.md

 ---
 title: ColumnDataInfo Class (Microsoft.Web.Management.DatabaseManager)
+description: This article provides code syntax and lists the inheritance hierarchy for the properties of the ColumDataInfo class.
 TOCTitle: ColumnDataInfo Class
 description: "The ColumnDataInfo class represents the information about the data in a column within the database that is being managed." ms:assetid: T:Microsoft.Web.Management.DatabaseManager.ColumnDataInfo